Lapis Lazuli Rough Stones

 Large quantities of lapis lazuli have also been found around Lake Baikal in the Russian region of Siberia.

-These lapis lazuli stones are a medium size.
-We currently only have a small quantity available but we are waiting for new stock.
+These commercial-grade lapis lazuli stones are a medium size.
+We only have a very small quantity available, but also have top-grade, raw lapis lazuli in sizes from small to large.